shivannis/xandr-docs-public/xandr-docs/bidders/submitting-a-no-bid-response.md

 ---
-title : Submitting a No-Bid Response description : Learn when to submit a "no-bid" response and the two types of no-bids.
+title: Submitting a No-Bid Response
+description: Learn when to submit a "no-bid" response.
+This page also talks about the two types of no-bids, Global no-bids and Tag-based no-bids.
-ms.date : 11/24/2023
+ms.date: 11/24/2023

 ---